cweber-vmw/vmware-blockchain-samples/vmbc-ethereum/README.md

 VMware Blockchain for Ethereum supports the standard interface for Ethereum clients and enterprise Ethereum requirements [API Reference](https://ethereum.org/en/developers/docs/apis/json-rpc).
 For details, see [Supported API Endpoints](./supported-apis.md).

 #### Free-Gas Mode
 In a public Ethereum network, gas refers to the cost necessary to perform a transaction on the network.
-Miners set the gas price based on supply and demand for the network's computational power to process smart contracts and other transactions.
+Validators set the gas price based on supply and demand for the network's computational power to process smart contracts and other transactions.
 Requiring a fee for every transaction executed on the network provides a layer of security to the Ethereum network, making it too expensive for malicious users to spam the network.
 VMware Blockchain for Ethereum is a private, permissioned, and managed network.
 Therefore, charging for computation power or protecting it from malicious use is not required.
-In addition, the SBFT protocol protects it from byzantine attacks.
+In addition, the Scalable Byzantine Fault Tolerance (SBFT) protocol protects it from byzantine attacks.
 Since gas fees are not required, VMware Blockchain for Ethereum has free-gas mode enabled by default.

 ## Beta Registration
 VMware Blockchain for Ethereum is currently in the Beta development stage.
 Users can deploy the code on a cloud environment or as a standalone developer kit.
 The product supports the ETH RPC API and enables users to run Solidity applications seamlessly.